Bulimia Stories: Stories of Bulimia Can Save a Life

 The anonymous author continues her by outlining when she knew she had bulimia and the health problems she had because of the bulimia. (read about bulimia side effects.)

 The turning point comes when the author watches what effects a severe diet has on her mother.
-Read all of the bulimia story, You Too Can Recover From an Eating Disorder, for all the details and to find out how the author learned to embrace her beauty on the inside.
+Read all of the bulimia stories, You Too Can Recover From an Eating Disorder, for all the details and to find out how the author learned to embrace her beauty on the inside.

 I Thought I Was Smarter Than This